jakobharder/anno1800-jakobs-mods/mods/addon-pescatarians/README.md

 - Functions as both marketplace and church replacement for Pescatarians.

-### Music School
+### Restaurants, Library, Music School

+- Provide public services to Pescatarians
-- Provides music school public service to Pescatarians and workers from `[Addon] Upgradable Workers`.
+- The music school is also available to modern residences from `[Addon] Upgradable Workers`.

+### Fishernet Maker

+- Turns ropes into +100% productivity boost for fisheries.

+### Small Post Office

+- Visually more fitting version of the `Empires of the Skies` post office.

 ## Products